Overview of Dual Eligibiles

 Health Care Reform Initiatives

-The Affordable Care Act attempts to control the steep increases in health care costs.
-The Act addressed costs in Medicare and Medicaid associated with care for duals by creating new agencies within the Centers for Medicare and Medicaid Services (CMS) charged with improving care and reducing costs.
+Reforms included in the Affordable Care Act attempted to control the steep increases in health care costs.
+The Act addressed costs in Medicare and Medicaid associated with care for Duals by creating new agencies within the Centers for Medicare and Medicaid Services (CMS) charged with improving care and reducing costs.

 Under the ACA, Congress created the Center for Medicare and Medicaid Innovation (Innovation Center) within the Centers for Medicare and Medicaid Services (CMS).
 The Innovation Center’s goal is to identify and replicate models of care and payment to provide better care at reduced costs to Medicare, Medicaid and CHIP (the Children’s Health Insurance Program) beneficiaries.

 The ACA also created the Medicare-Medicaid Coordination Office (MMCO) within CMS with a renewed emphasis on coordinating and integrating care for duals to ensure that they receive seamless, high quality health care and to make the system as cost-effective as possible.

 In an effort to ensure seamless care for Duals, MMCO offered states the opportunity of test models to align the financing of Medicare and Medicaid and integrate primary, acute, behavioral health and long term services and supports for Duals.
 States will serve as laboratories and any models that are successful, especially those that result in cost savings, could result in nation-wide policy.
 Several states submitted proposals to MMCO for financial alignment projects.

 - Eight states have negotiated memorandum of understanding with CMS to test capitated models in which the state, CMS, and health plans enter into three-way contracts and the plans receive a prospective blended payment to provide comprehensive, coordinated care.